utkarsh-ls/You-ll-WIN/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: In 2003 a Rhode Island nightclub had a fire and the panic made people jam the exits so 100 people burned to death-
+b: In 2007 a Harvard study was conducted to measure productivity of a group of people.
+They found out that the productivity per person decreases by about 23% each time the number of people in the group increases by 2.

 ```
 bb({body:"normal", mouth:"normal", eyes:"fear"});